25 of the Most Famous Ancient Greek Statues and Sculptures

 Now in the Museum Nazionale della Grecia , Reggio , Calabria.

-I love this wonderful story of how the Riace Bronzes were discovered in 1972, by Stefano Mariottini, a chemist and amateur scuba diver.
+The Riace Bronzes were discovered in 1972, by Stefano Mariottini, a chemist and amateur scuba diver.

-Stefano, while out snorkeling, two hundred meters off the shore of Riace, Calabria, Italy, was shocked to spot what he thought was a human arm sticking out of the sea bed, thinking the mafia had been up to no good, Stefano called the police.
+Stefano, while out snorkeling, two hundred meters off the shore of Riace, Calabria, Italy, was shocked to spot what he thought was a human arm sticking out of the sea bed.

-The two statues, which differ in height by a few centimeters, labeled statue A and statue B are thought to have been made by separate sculptors; statue A by Myron, a student of Pheidias, and statue B by Alkamenes.
+The two statues, which differ in height by a few centimeters, labeled statue A and statue B, are thought to have been made by separate sculptors; statue A by Myron, a student of Pheidias, and statue B by Alkamenes.

 At one time, they would have held spears.

-Although discovered in 1972, the figures were not put on public display until 1981, in Florence and Rome; where over 1000 000 flocked to see them in less than one year!
+Although discovered in 1972 the figures were not put on public display until 1981 in Florence and Rome where over 1000 000 flocked to see them in less than one year!

 11. The Artemision Bronze (God from the Sea)